wychlw/support-matrix/Duo/ThreadX/blink.md

 ## Expected Result

-The light will turn on for three seconds and then turn off.
+The light turns on for three seconds and then turns off.

 ## Actual Result

-The light will turn on for three seconds and then turn off.
+The light turns on for three seconds and then turns off.

 Recording:

 https://github.com/ruyisdk/support-matrix/assets/17025286/c0350c17-5e94-4c07-96f7-a6b3f66c531c

-## Test Criteria
+## Test Judgment Criteria

-Successful Test: Actual result matches expected result.
+Test Passed: Actual result matches the expected result.

-Failed Test: Actual result does not match expected result.
+Test Failed: Actual result does not match the expected result.

 ## Test Conclusion

-Test successful.
+Test Passed.

 > This doc was automatically translated by GPT and has not been proofread yet.
 Please give us feedback in issue if any omissions.